- Where we work

 Our Work: In working with the local people we find and train leaders who learn to reform laws by transforming the mindsets of local officials.
 They focus on the issues of primary education and health care, family income, nutrition, water and sanitation.
 These can only be solved at the local level, and will only be solved when people are able to communicate their needs to leaders and hold them to account.

 In Africa, Local government officials are included at every stage of our Epicentre Strategy.
 When the villagers build the epicentre building, local government provides nurses, teachers and supplies for the preschool and health clinic.
-Some African governments, having seen our success, are building the THP model into their national plans.
+Some African governments, having seen our success, are building The Hunger Project model into their national plans.

 In Bangladesh, we work with 508 local government bodies (Union Parishads) ensuring 100 percent sanitary latrine coverage, 100 percent birth and death registration, and open budget meetings to provide transparency and accountability.